bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map is method on an array that creates a new array for you based on a criteria, whereas with .forEach you can loop through each item in the array, setting up the new array is not part of the syntax of the method.

 2. What is the difference between a function and a method?

 Methods are functions that are called on objects.